When Can I See You

 "When Can I See You" is a song by American musician Babyface from his third album, For the Cool in You (1993).
 It was written by Babyface and co-produced by him along with Antonio Reid and Daryl Simmons.
 Released in May 1994 by Epic Records, the song became Babyface's highest-charting single on the US Billboard Hot 100 chart, peaking at No. 4.
 The song also peaked at No. 6 on the Billboard Hot R&B Singles chart and at No. 35 on the UK Singles Chart.
 The song was also included on his greatest hits collection, released in 2000.
 The song earned Babyface his first performance Grammy Award for Best Male R&B Vocal Performance.
+It also earned him an nomination in the category for Male R&B/soul single at the 1995 Soul Train Music Awards.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Just when you think you've heard the best possible single from Babyface's lush For the Cool in You collection, a more potent entry is presented.
 This time, he reels in his acrobatic delivery and offers a delicate, stirring performance over a spare acoustic pop arrangement.
 Album version of the track derives its motion from a subtle folk-like percussion, though a fleshier remix is included for R&B radio.
 Pick either mix, and play it like crazy."